 Snow Leopard (OS X 10.8) users will have to take some extra steps to build wxWidgets if 2.8.12 is used. wxWidgets 2.8.12 requires the 10.6 SDK to build the using Cocoa; this has been removed by Apple in recent editions of XCode.
-Download and unpack the 10.6 SDK from an earlier XCode version into $$\langle Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX With that in place, unpack the wxWidgets sources, and from the root directory of the wxWidgets sources, do:$ where WXPATH is the path at which you have the wxWidgets sources unpacked.
-These steps are not required for wxWidgets 2.9.5 or higher.
+Download and unpack the 10.6 SDK from an earlier XCode version into /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.6.sdk.
+With that in place, unpack the wxWidgets sources, and from the root directory of the wxWidgets sources, do: